 It’s widely known that a particular gender is preferred over the other; in most sections of the society.
-I have observed many people around me doing this.
-If they have a girl child, they keep trying for a boy child.
+I’ve observed many people around me doing this.
+If they’ve got a girl child, they keep trying for a boy child.
 Some even terminate the pregnancy if it’s a girl child.

 Although, this is changing you can still see such cases around you; quite easily and the best part is that they act like they’re doing nothing.